This section used to be called GM 101 to mark it as a primer of sorts.

 The Beginning: Starting Out in IPM and Biocontrol

-These introductions are presented incrementally and the trip should be taken one step at a time.This content was derived from book (no longer in print).
+These introductions are presented incrementally and the trip should be taken one step at a time.
+This content was derived from book (no longer in print).
 This is one of those early chapters.
 This is it, the beginning.

 Moving ahead requires change.
 Between the state which is now to the one which will be requires a transition.
 Fight it and it can be difficult; don’t and it can be easy.
 Here’s what you can expect, broken down into three easy parts.
-Click the icon to proceed to the first of the three, then go to Part Two and Part Three.
+Click the title to proceed to the first of the three, then go to Part Two and Part Three.
 Think metamorphosis!

-The Integration Part of IPM
+The Integration Part of IPM”

-Sitting squarely of the narrow shoulders of the good bugs is the single largest responsibility in a well-crafted IPM program.
+Sitting squarely on the narrow shoulders of the good bugs is the single largest responsibility in a well-crafted IPM program.
 Matters can be taken into your own hands, though.
 You can help the good bugs along while hampering the pests for starters.
 But tweak things, too much and you can re-take the responsibility.
 The I in IPM is for Integrated.
 Time to learn how.

-Learn About Scouting for Pests
+Learn About Scouting for Pests”

 Scouting is an absolutely critical function to IPM you need to concern yourself with.
 Of course, this holds true regardless of how you manage your plant pests.
 First you’ll need some how-to, and then you’ll need to formulate a Successful Scouting Plan.
 It’s important!